dxrk23/OOP_Endterm/README.md

 * This mod add Topaz ore and Topaz Tools into the game

-## Up-date , added Ruby ore and Tools
+## Update 1.1, added Ruby ore and Tools

 ![](screenshots/screen1.png)
 ![](screenshots/screen2.png)